Adult Swim: 2012–2019

-On April 1, 2012, as part of their annual April Fools' Day stunt, Adult Swim revived Toonami, the defunct Cartoon Network programming block that primarily aired anime and action cartoons.
+On April 1, 2012, as part of their annual April Fools' Day stunt, Adult Swim revived Toonami, the defunct Cartoon Network programming block which primarily aired anime and action cartoons.
 Following positive reception, Toonami would return full-time as a rebrand of Adult Swim's Saturday night action block on May 26, 2012.
 From November 11 to December 29, 2013, Cartoon Network briefly regained the 9 p.m.
 ET hour, promoting it as a bonus "gift time" hour, shortening Adult Swim back to eight hours.

 On March 31, 2014, Adult Swim's start time moved up to 8:00 p.m.
 ET, further extending its nightly schedule to ten hours.
 From 2015 to 2022, excluding 2017, Cartoon Network would take back the 8:00 p.m. hour anytime between late September and late December, making Adult Swim start at 9:00 p.m. again.
 In 2015, Adult Swim launched The Virtual Brainload, the first animated VR experience from a TV network.

 On May 7, 2015, it was announced that Adult Swim had ordered an untitled pilot by Million Dollar Extreme described as a "sketch show in an almost present day post apocalyptic nightmare world".
 Based on that pilot, it was announced on March 3, 2016, that it would go to series with the group presenting it under the additional subtitle World Peace, with the first season consisting of six episodes in Adult Swim's traditional eleven-minute episode format.
 While the show did not predominantly deal with political themes, Sam Hyde's Twitter feed contained political references that have been characterized as alt-right.
 BuzzFeed News writer Joseph Bernstein wrote that a source told him Adult Swim's standards department repeatedly discovered and removed coded racist messages, including hidden swastikas.
 Additional sources at Adult Swim claimed to have filed internal complaints about dog-whistling in the show and harassment from Hyde and his fans.
 Adult Swim series creator Brett Gelman condemned the show as "an instrument of hate".
 Adult Swim announced on December 5, 2016, that it would not be renewed for a second season.
 When asked about the cancellation, Hyde stated that Adult Swim executives had expressed interest in picking up the show for a second season, but Turner Broadcasting ultimately decided to cancel the show.